khushi2704rj-sephora/causal-marketing-campaign-analysis/README.md

-# causal-marketing-campaign-analysis
-This repository analyzes a marketing campaign using Propensity Score Matching, heterogeneous treatment effects, and causal forests to estimate the true impact of an algorithm across customer segments and channels.
-The project converts raw transactional and engagement data into actionable deployment recommendations and revenue impact estimates.
+# AB Testing & Uplift Modeling for Marketing Campaigns

+This repository showcases end-to-end **A/B testing**, **uplift modeling**, and **causal inference** on real marketing campaign data, including impressions, clicks, conversions, revenue, and cost.

+Key highlights:
+- Design and evaluation of **A/B experiments** for ad/algorithm changes.
+- **Propensity score matching** to correct for selection bias in non-randomized tests.
+- **Heterogeneous treatment effects** by segment and channel to find where the variant truly wins.
+- **Revenue and ROI lift calculation** to translate test results into business impact.
+- Excel-first workflow so stakeholders can fully trace logic, formulas, and decisions.